January 2015 Mariupol rocket attack: Attack

 On 24 January, a major escalation took place after a rocket attack killed many people.
 Mariupol city authorities said that a Grad rocket hit a residential area in the city, and killed 20 people.
 Video footage showed that cars, buildings, and apartment flats were in flames as a result of the attack.
 The attack appeared to come from a multiple rocket launcher.
 One resident told Agence France-Presse on the telephone that the rebels had managed to seize Mariupol Airport, although rebels made no comment about that alleged airport seizure.
 The airport is located some 20 kilometers behind the front line.
 The rebels denied any involvement in the attack.

 The rocket attacks came a day after the rebels rejected a peace deal and announced they were going on a multi-prong offensive against the government forces in Kyiv to vastly increase their territory.
 Despite rebel denials, Donetsk rebel leader Alexander Zakharchenko said that his forces had started an offensive on Mariupol, and rejected further talks with Kyiv; Zakharchenko said that "Today an offensive was launched on Mariupol.
 This will be the best possible monument to all our dead."
-Zakharchenko also stated that was is a provocation as DPR militants did not have the mentioned artillery systems and according to his sources the shelling was conducted from Staryi Krym.
+Zakharchenko also stated that it was a provocation as DPR militants did not have the mentioned artillery systems and according to his sources the shelling was conducted from Staryi Krym.
 The death count rose to 27 people, with several more injured.
 Ukrainian Prime Minister Arseniy Yatsenyuk called for an urgent meeting of the UN Security Council.